-However, the catch is that the value of the bonds adjusts each year from the time the bond is issued until it matures—and investors need to pay a tax on this upward adjustment.
-Holding TIPS in an IRA, therefore makes sense, because it allows investors to gain the full benefit of the inflation adjustment and avoid the headaches associated with paying this annual tax.
+However, the catch is that the bonds' value adjusts each year from when the bond is issued until it matures—and investors need to pay a tax on this upward adjustment.
+If an investor places TIPS in an IRA, it allows them to gain the full benefit of the inflation adjustment and avoid paying the annual tax.

 A Final Thought